yegor256/blog/_drafts/iterator.md

 ---
 layout: post
-title: "How To Implement an Iterating Adapter"
+title: "How to Implement an Iterating Adapter"
 date: 2015-04-27
 tags: java
 description: